ongks/tembu-telegram-bot/README.md

 }
 ```

 How you wish to implement the processing is up to you, as long as you return an object with the required parameters back to the `StateManager`.
 If the state wants to return messages to the user, then it needs a `respond: true` parameter, followed by a list of messages like `messages: []`.
-Each `message` object inside the list of `messages: []` should follow the telegram API.
+Each `message` object inside the list of `messages: []` should follow the [Telegram API](https://core.telegram.org/bots/api).
 An example of the generation of a `TextMessage` object with the `reply_markup` parameter can be found in the `makeButtonMessage(text, buttons)` method in _state.js_:

 ```javascript
 return {